 “At-fault” and “no-fault” laws refer to how responsibility and compensation are determined after a collision.

 Maryland, and Virginia all follow an “at-fault” system for car accidents.
-This means the at-fault driver determined to have caused the accident is responsible for covering the damagesm compensating the injured party.
+This means the at-fault driver determined to have caused the accident is responsible for covering the damages compensating the injured party.
 This differs from a no-fault state, in which car accident victims file a claim with their insurance company, regardless of who was at fault for the car accident.

 Car accident victims in Maryland and Virginia will file a personal injury case against the at-fault driver and the driver’s insurance company.
 Once the claim is filed, the injured party will work to prove the other driver’s negligence caused the car accident and subsequent injuries that led to significant losses.